 Trent J. MacDonald is a political economist and data scientist based in Melbourne, Australia.
-He is currently Project Director of Data Science with Roy Morgan Research.
-In recent years he has conducted academic research in the Creative Industries Faculty at QUT University, the Swinburne Institute for Social Research at Swinburne University, and the School of Economics, Finance and Marketing at RMIT University.
+He is currently Research Fellow with the RMIT Blockchain Innovation Hub and the ARC Centre of Excellence for Automated Decision-Making and Society.
+In recent years, Trent has gained industry experience conducting social and market research as Project Director of Data Science with Roy Morgan Research.
+He has a strong academic research background, having worked in the Creative Industries Faculty at QUT University, the Swinburne Institute for Social Research at Swinburne University, and the School of Economics, Finance and Marketing at RMIT University.
 Prior to this Trent was a research fellow at the Institute of Public Affairs, researcher at the ARC Centre of Excellence for Creative Industries and Innovation, and tutor and research assistant in the School of Economics at University of Queensland.

 “Extremely thought provoking, very well written, clearly presented and highly original in its analysis.”